opencord/docs/developer/configuration_rcord.md

 ## Prerequisites

-- All the components needed for the R-CORD profile are up and running on your POD (xos-core, rcord-lite, voltha, onos-voltha).
+- All the components needed for the R-CORD profile are up and running on your POD (xos-core, rcord-lite, voltha, onos).
 - Configure `OLT/PONPORT/ONU` devices using the sample TOSCA config given below: